-Lake Pedder was a popular spot for bushwalkers, campers, and other outdoor activities.
+Lake Pedder was a mecca for bushwalkers, campers, and other outdoor activities.
 Explore some of the stories and images from past visitors to the region.
 If you’d like to contribute your story, click here to download the guidelines.

 Elspeth has also contributed the following images:

 Sue and Lindsay Hope

 Sue and Lindsay were members of the Launceston Walking Club from 1967-72.
 They fought alongside thousands of other Australians and world-citizens / scientists to try to save the lake from inundation.
 Read more about Lindsay’s story here and Sue’s story here.

 My Dad, Bill Tomsett, was a member of the YMCA Ramblers in Sydney.
 He went to Tassie in December 1953 with Frank Carrick and John Cotter.
 On the track they met YM and Rover Ramblers Club members, Ross Webb and Ken Stewart, who couldn’t get to Lake Pedder due to the high river level—but Bill, Frank and John were able to continue to Lake Pedder and climb Mt Anne on the way.
 It was a once in a life-time experience for them all.

 Bill also maintained a diary during this trip.
 A fascinating, hand-sketched Department of Mines map was used.